 When Bloom looked more closely at the childhoods of top performers, he found no evidence that these individuals had been measurably superior to their peers before they began their rigorous training.
 Yes, their parents believed in them—but that’s what parents do.
 For every child with highly supportive parents who winds up becoming a chess grandmaster or Nobel Prize-winning physicist, there are many more who turn out to be ordinary.

-Convince a child that he or she has a special talent, and you increase the odds tremendously that the child will actually grow up to be something special.
 The truth is that there is very little connection between a person’s early success—the sort that leads parents and others to declare that someone has “natural talent”—and their ultimate success.
 Children who are better than their peers in the early stages of learning a skill—playing the piano, hitting a baseball, reading, drawing, or working with numbers—are not guaranteed to succeed as an adult.

 What of Gunder Hägg?
 Surely his destiny was clear when he ran that exceptional time on the course through the forest?
 As it turns out, Hägg was not so exceptional on that day.
 Many years later, his father confessed that he had lied.
 Hägg’s actual time was five minutes, 50 seconds—a full minute slower than his father had reported, and a time that was by no means special.
 His father explained that he had exaggerated Hägg’s speed because he was worried that his son had lost his passion for running and needed encouragement.
 It obviously worked.